maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 _This document provides a summary of features and changes in Spring Framework [5.0](#What's-New-in-Version-5.0) and [5.1](#What's-New-in-Version-5.1).
 Also see the [[Spring Framework 5 FAQ]] for answers to common questions.
 Or back to [[Spring Framework Versions]]._

+## What's New in Version 5.2

+### Spring Web

+`@RequestMapping` has enhanced `produces` condition support such that if a media type is declared with a specific parameter, and the requested media types (e.g. from "Accept" header) also has that parameter, the parameter values must match.
+This can be used for example to differentiate methods producing ATOM feeds `"application/atom+xml;type=feed"` vs ATOM entries `"application/atom+xml;type=entry"`.

+### Spring WebFlux

+* Server and client now use Reactor [checkpoints](https://projectreactor.io/docs/core/release/reference/#_the_checkpoint_alternative) to insert information about the request URL being processed, or the handler used, that is then inserted into exceptions and logged below the exception stacktrace.

+### Spring Messaging

+* [RSocket](http://rsocket.io/) support with response handling via annotated `@MessageMapping` methods and performing requests via `RSocketRequester` with encoding and decoding to and from higher level Objects.

 ## What's New in Version 5.1

 ### General Core Revision